IHE/ITI.PCF/input/pagecontent/ch-P.md

   - break glass
 - What additional information should be given (general consent policy, patient' specific consent policy...)

+### Continued Management

+- Review of Access Denied to be sure that they are appropriate
+- Review of Break-Glass instances to be sure that they are appropriate
+- Mechanism to address complaints that access was allowed at some time in the past.
+  - This would need to address any changes in the Patient Consent record during that time
+    - Where the record changed, is there FHIR _history support to give access to older version?
+    - Where the record changed, is there AuditEvent or Provenance to indicate why it changed and when and by whom?

 ## P.3 Potential obligations and refrains

 The full scope of privacy policies is potentially infinite.
 The following are some considerations of obligations and refrains that a Patient Privacy Policy may require of an Access Control Enforcement Point.
 Where Obligations are activities that must be done, and Refrains are activities that must not be done.
 Many of these obligations and refrains have been given codes in the HL7 Security Control ValueSets